 GERD is also strongly associated with issues like leaky-gut.
 This is connected to the problem of low stomach acid.
 The proliferation of unhealthy bacteria causes the intestinal walls to become permeable and porous, and proteins that are not supposed to be in the blood stream are released.
 These proteins are supposed to stay confined to the digestive tract and when they escape, they trigger the body’s immune response.
 The body sees these molecules and knows they don’t belong.
 As your body attempts to eradicate what it sees as an intruder, it is actually attacking itself, and autoimmune diseases like Hashimoto’s can develop.

-Interestingly, the correlation goes both directions.
+Interestingly, the correlation goes both directions: Thyroid and Gut Connection.
 Because your thyroid regulates your body’s metabolism, a sluggish thyroid affects the timely completion of many important bodily functions, including digestion.
 Slow and sluggish digestion increases the time that food and related bacteria are in your digestive system, giving bad bacteria additional time to multiply and take over.
 It can also reduce the production of stomach acid, which also contributes to the problem of increased bad bacteria.
 When the harmful bacteria are allowed to overrun the good bacteria, it leads to the issue we described above—the decrease of the enzyme that converts T4 to T3—reducing your thyroid function even further.
 It is a vicious circle that if left unchecked can cause a multitude of health issues.

 I was diagnosed with GERD since I was really young and I honestly didn’t pay attention to it, I just took my purple pill.
 Nobody explained to me how serious this condition is and how it can lead to more life threatening illnesses.
 Many of us ignore the warning signs our bodies send us and hope it will just go away.